meninosousa/Proliant/README.md

 The PCI-e x16 was actually populated with an AMD graphics card so it could be nice as a render farm or anything else that could use the GPU.
 Ther are other small details that interested me, like WOL and Gigabit ethernet but you get the point, at this stage this was actually becomming a problem.

+Silent PC Reviews have a nice article about this [here](https://silentpcreview.com/hp-proliant-microserver/)

 I was starting to be interested in this computer as a whole and not just for pieces.
 The problem?
 It wouldn't boot.